implse/Data_Structure_Python/README.md

 A directed graph is a graph in which all the edges are uni-directional i.e. the edges point in a single direction.

 #### Weighted Graph
 In a weighted graph, each edge is assigned a weight or cost.
+This value is used to represent a certain quantifiable relationship between the nodes they connect.

+For example, weights could represent distance, time, the number of connections shared between two users in a social network.

+These weights are used by Dijkstra’s Algorithm to optimize routes by finding the shortest or least expensive paths between nodes in a network.

 ### Graph representation